webbben/memory-card-share/README.md

 I'll split this into the following sections:
 * [How to install this program's dependencies](#installing-the-dependencies)
   * things like the programming language runtime, for example
+  * Try using the installation script first, before resorting to the manual instructions
 * [How to set up git and your github account](#setting-up-git-and-your-github-account)
   * so you have the ability to interact with this repository
 * [How to download and run this program](#downloading-this-program)
   * so you can get playing!
+  * Windows users can just run the default setup script

 ## Installing the Dependencies
 First, let's go over some basic dependencies - we'll walk through setting each of these up, but if you already have Python then some of this may be taken care of already.